icarusfactor/openstack-Installs/cloud-init/awsEC2_modify_instance_for_openstack.md

 qemu-img convert -f raw -O qcow2 amzn2-kvm.raw amzn2-kvm.qcow2
 `

-## Now the image should be able to load and launch from openstack Glance.
+## Now the image should be able to load and launch from Openstack Glance.